anjelli/RAG-chatbot-with-Langchain/readme.md

-# Chatbot with RAG and LangChain (Sentence-Transformers Version)
+# Chatbot with RAG and LangChain

 This project implements a **Retrieval-Augmented Generation (RAG) chatbot** using **LangChain**, **ChromaDB**, and **Sentence-Transformers** for local embeddings.
 It allows you to upload PDF documents, build a vector database, and interact with the content using a conversational interface built on **Gradio**.